 Stress often triggers psoriasis flares.
 Using mind-body techniques such as meditation, yoga, and tai chi may assist with overall health and potentially improve your symptoms.

->Nutrition, diet, and exercise can also help keep PsA symptoms under control.
-Keeping a healthy weight reduces pressure on the joints and lowers systemic inflammation.
+Nutrition, diet, and exercise can also help keep PsA symptoms well managed.
+Maintaining a moderate weight helps reduce pressure on the joints and lower systemic inflammation.
 In general, exercising releases feel-good endorphins, which may improve your overall mood.

-Lastly, physical or occupational therapies are recommended for PsA patients to maintain joint health and improve their quality of life.
+Lastly, physical or occupational therapies are recommended for people with PsA to help maintain joint health and support quality of life.